 An MRI scan is done by a radiology technologist.
 A radiologist is on call in case of problems.
 This is a doctor trained to use MRI or other imaging techniques to test or treat patients.

 - You can stay with your child in the testing room until the scanning begins.

 - Your child lies on a narrow table that slides into the MRI scanner.

 - Your child needs to keep still during the scan.
 Movement affects the quality of the results and can even require a repeat scan.
-Your child may be restrained or given a sedative (medicine that makes your child relax or sleep).
-The sedative is taken by mouth or given through an intravenous (IV) line.
+Your child may be restrained or given medicine that makes your child relax or sleep (sedative).
+The sedative is taken by mouth or given through an IV (intravenous) line.
 A trained nurse often helps with this process.
-In rare cases, anesthesia (medicine that makes your child sleep) is also used.
+In rare cases, your child may have medicine that makes your child sleep (anesthesia).
 You'll be told more about this if needed.

-- A coil may be placed over the body part being tested.
-The coil sends and receives radio waves and also helps improve image results.
+- The technologist may put a coil over the body part being tested.
+The coil sends and receives radio waves and also helps make better images.

-- The technologist is nearby and views your child through a window.
+- The technologist is nearby and sees your child through a window.

-- If awake, your child can speak to and hear the technologist through a speaker inside the scanner.
+- If awake, your child can speak to and hear the technologist through a speaker in the scanner.

 - Your child is given earplugs to block out noise from the scanner.

 - If a sedative is given, your child may be taken to a recovery room.
 It may take 1 to 2 hours for the medicine to wear off.